-- Access the OpenVPN administration portal, click the profile icon, and select My Account.
+- From the OpenVPN administration portal, click the profile icon and then select My Account.

-- Click Cloud API and then click Create Credentials.
+- Click Cloud API (Beta) and then Create Credentials.

-- OAuth credentials have an expiration of 2 weeks, 1 month, 6 months, or 1 year.
-With OAuth authentication, a whitelisted IP subnet range is optional.
+OAuth credentials have an expiration period of two weeks, one month, six months, or one year.

 - Click Back.

-The API endpoint address is unique to your account in this format:
+The API endpoint address is unique to your account, as shown below.

-This guide provides an overview of the core JSON calls and responses available to you in the OpenVPN Cloud beta API, sign in to your OpenVPN Cloud owner account and then navigate to the Swagger portal.
+To access an overview of the core JSON calls and responses available in the OpenVPN Cloud beta API, sign in to your OpenVPN Cloud owner account and then navigate to the Swagger portal.
 Use one of the following methods:

 A connector is an unattended device with a connector application installed, which provides connectivity between OpenVPN Cloud and your private network or private application server.